-As expected, participants' lay beliefs about relationships were in keeping with cultural stereotypes.
-Men were thought to base their self-esteem on relationship status significantly less than women; similarly, men were also thought to base their self-esteem on relationship quality and connection significantly less than do women.
+As expected, participants' baseline beliefs about relationships were in keeping with cultural stereotypes: Men were thought to base their self-esteem on relationship status significantly less than women; similarly, men were also thought to base their self-esteem on relationship quality and connection significantly less than do women.
 But in actuality, men in this study reported basing their self-worth on relationship status significantly more than women did.

 Finally, when contemplating continuing or discontinuing their relationship, significantly more men than women reported that social standing was a vital relationship benefit.

-In the second study, Kwang and her colleagues wanted to see if their finding that men base their self-worth on relationship status significantly more than women do would be generalizable.
+In the second study, Kwang and her colleagues wanted to discover if their finding that men base their self-worth on relationship status significantly more than women do would be generalizable.
 Accordingly, they performed a meta-analysis of data from four new samples and two older data sets.
 Once again, their expectations were confirmed: Men reported basing their self-esteem on relationship status significantly more than women did.

-Kwang and her collaborators state that their results may in part explain why, by comparison to women, men appear less affected by marital conflict: For men, social standing apparently trumps relationship quality.
-Thus, men may be less attuned to emotional tremors — yet less inclined to flee a relationship should they arise.
+Kwang and her collaborators state that their results may in part explain why, compared to women, men appear less affected by marital conflict: For men, social standing apparently trumps relationship quality.
+Thus, men may be both less attuned to emotional tremors and less inclined to flee a relationship when they arise.
 Conversely, while relationship quality may not be foremost on men's minds, they do benefit from a stable relationship.
-For example, married men are seen as more competent than single men— they also make more money than their unmarried peers.
+For example, married men are seen as more competent than single men—and they also earn more money than their unmarried peers.

-More about the Blogger: Vinita Mehta, Ph.D. is a licensed Clinical Psychologist in Washington, DC, and an expert on relationships, managing anxiety and stress, and building health and resilience.
+Vinita Mehta, Ph.D. is a licensed Clinical Psychologist in Washington, DC, and an expert on relationships, managing anxiety and stress, and building health and resilience.
 Dr. Mehta provides speaking engagements for your organization and psychotherapy for adults.
 She has successfully worked with individuals struggling with depression, anxiety, and life transitions, with a growing specialization in recovery from trauma and abuse.
 Dr. Mehta is also the author of the forthcoming book Paleo Love: How Our Stone Age Bodies Complicate Modern Relationships.